christianlindell/cleaningdataproject/Codebook.md

 To run the script the data set must be downloaded and unzipt and placed in the same directory as run_analysis.R.
 The unzipt data set should be in the directory 'UCI HAR Dataset'.
 You will find detailed information of the full dataset in the 'README.txt' and the 'features_info.txt' in the directory 'UCI HAR Dataset'.

-The script produce a tab separated text file named 'signaldata_mean.txt? that is saved in the active directory.
+The script produce a tab separated text file named 'signaldata_mean.txt' that is saved in the active directory.

 ## Study design